 A Father.
 A Froehlich.
 A Family.
 A Farm.

+Followed by his two older siblings, Robert and Dorothy, my dad, Vincent was born on January 18, 1930.
+He was the youngest of the three until seven years later when his brother, Joseph, Jr. was born.
+Not more than two years later came the twins, Betty and William.
+Thus, Elizabeth and Joseph, Sr. not only had their hands full, but they also had their full share of farmhands.
 Proud to be part of the Froehlich lineage, my dad often reminisced about his days working and playing on the farm.
-Unlike bankers and lawyers reaping from their investments, the Froehlich family reaped a harvest.
+Through the years, my dad labored alongside his father and brothers in order to maintain the farm logistics as well as the harvest.
+Unlike bankers and lawyers who reaped from their investments, the Froehlich family reaped a harvest.
 Crops.
 My dad would often comment that because they toiled the land, there was never was a shortage of food.
 That given, Christmas dinner at the Froehlich’s was always a bounty.

-Through the years, my dad labored alongside his father and brothers in order to maintain the farm logistics as well as the harvest.
 With his many tasks on the farm, my dad also had his bulk of schoolwork.
 His early years were spent at St. Bonafice Elementary School until he was old enough to attend Sewanhaka High School.
 Once my dad graduated from high school, he enlisted in the Air Force and was stationed in London where he served from 1950-1954.
-During those years, he met the woman who would soon be his wife.
-Lily Soh, an Asian woman recognized by her black glossy hair and high cheekbones.
-Soon after my dad and mom got married, they had their first son, Vincent, Jr. and when his time in the Air Force came to an end, my dad with my mom and their newborn returned to Long Island.
+During those years, he met the woman who would soon be his wife, Lily Soh, an Asian woman recognized for her black glossy hair and high cheekbones.
+Soon after my dad and mom got married, they had their first son, Vincent, Jr. and when dad’s time in the Air Force came to an end, he with my mom and their newborn returned to Long Island.
 Upon their arrival, they faced a new set of challenges.
 Interracial marriages were denounced in the 50’s but that did not stop them from growing a family.
-I was born in 1954 and two years later, my mom gave birth to my brother, Raymond.
-Since this family of five needed a home, my parents purchased their first house in Deer Park where we lived for twelve years.
+I was born in 1954 and two years later, came my second brother, Raymond.
+Since our family of five needed a home, my parents purchased their first house in Deer Park where we lived for twelve years.

 Although my dad worked hard on the farm and served in the Air Force, his attempt at finding the right job did not come easy.
 After several job opportunities, he eventually landed an assignment with Bendix Corporation, a company that opened the door to international travel.
 First stop, Madagascar.
 After a year of living halfway around the world, we made our way back to Long Island however, within a year my dad accepted another opportunity that transported us to Kauai, Hawaii where we stayed for five years.
 Where next?
 Several other international locations but toward the end of the family globetrotting, it was back to Long Island where my dad accepted an offer from Grumman.
-He would work there until it was time to retire which gave way for him and my mom to move to the Bay Area in California.
-Their decision to move to Northern California was not just to experience a warmer climate and a different environment but more so, to be near my brothers and their significant others (the “west coast” family).
-The transition to the west agreed with them but not with my mom.
-Her battle with Parkinson’s ended her life in 2009.
+He worked there until it was time to retire which gave way for him and my mom to move to the Bay Area in California.
+Their decision to move to Northern California was not just to experience a warmer climate and a different environment but to be near my brothers, their spouses, Nora and Arlene and their two grandsons, Owen and Lukas.
+For years, the west coast agreed with them however, it was in 2009 when my mom lost her battle to Parkinson’s.

-Soon after, my father met his loving companion, Wanda who not only complemented his life but was the center of it.
+Eventually, my father met his loving companion, Wanda who not only complemented his life but was the center of it.
 Their common interests such as attending church, taking long drives and frequenting the Cheesecake Factory kept them together 24/7.
 Their desire to see their siblings, nieces, nephews and friends had them driving and/or flying whenever or wherever they felt led, especially back to Long Island.
 Distance was never an issue.

-Central to all my dads’ greatest joys were his two grandsons, Owen and Lukas.
+Central to all my dads’ greatest joys was his role as a grandparent to his grandsons.
 He was fascinated by their professions in technology and aviation.
 And he never turned down their assistance when it came to fixing his computer glitches.
 My dad was not a prideful man, but he was proud of his family and nothing gave him greater peace knowing that he had nothing to worry about.
 Every phone call that we exchanged ended with him saying, “All my prayers have been answered.”

 Now that Christmas 2020 is fast-approaching, it will be different.
 A new tradition begins.
 My dad passed away on November 15, 2020.
 His death happened during a year we can all agree as one of the worst in history.
 Yet, by grace, I made it to California to see him before he departed and for that, I am grateful.